ViliusDevX/Cybersecurity-Python-Projects/Hash_cracker/README.md

 # 🔓 Hash-Cracker

-A simple yet effective Python tool to perform **dictionary-based hash cracking** using popular hashing algorithms (e.g., MD5, SHA-1, SHA-256).
+A simple Python tool to perform **dictionary-based hash cracking** using popular hashing algorithms (e.g., MD5, SHA-1, SHA-256).
 Includes a user-friendly GUI built with PyQt5.

 ## 🧠 What It Does